-Review: TimeMachine AE86 Replacement Seat Covers
+Review: TimeMachine AE86 Seat Covers

-I ordered a complete JDM maroon set from TimeMachine86.
 Before you read on, let me tell you that I am a perfectionist when it comes to restoring cars.
 I am looking for perfect quality that is indistinguishable from OEM.
-My standards are very high and as a German, I give direct and straightforward feedback.
+My standards are very high.
+On top of that, I am German and we are known for direct and straightforward feedback.
 This review may sound harsh.
-That doesn’t mean that I think it is junk – quite the opposite.

 The old seat disassembled.
 It was so dirty that I decided to store it outside.
 The seat frame needed welding and reinforcing due to corrosion.